TimeChloe/multipanda_ros2_cps/README.md

     * Model provides all the existing functions: `pose`, `zeroJacobian`, `bodyJacobian`, `mass`, `gravity`, `coriolis`.
         * Gravity for now just returns the corresponding `qfrc_gravcomp` force from mujoco.
         * Coriolis = `qfrc_bias - qfrc_gravcomp`
+    * Camera is available as part of `mujoco_ros_pkg`'s features.
+You can simply add a `<camera>` object in your mujoco XML file, and the package will handle them.
+    * With the forked repository's `mujoco_ros2_control_system` package, you can easily add components with additional degrees of freedom to your robot.
+Take a look at `garmi_packages/garmi_description/robots/*.ros2_control.xacro` for an example on how to do this.

 ## Known issues
 * Joint position controller might cause some bad motor behaviors.
 Suggest using torque or velocity for now.